-- 1 teaspoon mustard
+1 teaspoon mustard

-- Place the potatoes and eggs in a large pan and cover with plenty of water.
+	- Place the potatoes and eggs in a large pan and cover with plenty of cold water.

 	- Add some salt to the water and boil on a medium to high heat for 5-6 minutes until the eggs are cooked, then remove them and continue to boil the eggs until tender - this might take about 30-40 minutes depending on size of the potatoes.

 	- Drain the water and leave them to cool.